HOW DO I FIT IN,

 • All families organize themselves into hierarchies & then into subsystems, which may be grouped by generation, age, gender…., to accomplish their tasks & goals.
 These smaller groupings can be grandparents, aunts & uncles, parents & children, males & females, the older & younger, the skilled & unskilled, the sick & well…… Naturally, individuals & the subsystems are influenced by & dependent on one another, so what happens to one affects the other

-— flow of info into, out from & about the family
+— control the flow of info into, out from & about the family

-— influencing the flow of people allowed in & out of the system
+— influence the flow of people allowed in & out of the system

 When this doesn’t work, additional family rules or dynamics have to be added or adjusted to restore balance.
 This happens in both healthy & unhealthy systems, but the solutions will be very different!

-🕴 morphostasis – a system’s ability to hold its shape & structural stability – by trying to conform ‘perfectly’ to a situation, keep strictly to its rituals, allow only those changes that do not threaten the existence of the family…. in the face of all types of stressor, AND
+🕴morphostasis – a system’s ability to hold its shape & structural stability – by trying to conform ‘perfectly’ to a situation, keep strictly to its rituals, allowing only those changes that do not threaten the existence of the family…. in the face of all types of stressors

-🕴 morphogenesis (creation of life) – the systems’ ability to change its form, grow systemically over time & adapt to the changing needs of the family
+🕴morphogenesis (creation of life) – a systems’ ability to change its form, grow systemically over time & adapt to the changing needs of the family

 • Nurturing, warmth, a sense of home, a genuine feeling of safety & security